younes200/expressjs-template/Readme.md

 # Express.js Template
 -----------

-NodeJs webapp running with express.js uses Jade, CoffeeScript and Less.
+Node app running with express.js uses Jade, CoffeeScript and Less.

 It is a good project to start using Express, it includes :